Jbleezy/BO1-Reimagined/README.md

 * No longer affected by explosive damage scaling

 ### Monkeys (Ascension)
-* Max health decreased to 1600
+* Decreased max health to 1600
+* Increased damage done to perks by 5x
+* No longer deal 10x damage when a player is near the perk
 * Fixed a bug where perks would be lost on monkey rounds when they shouldn't be
 * No longer stop attacking perks when damaged by a player
-* Perks now flash red on the HUD when monkeys are dealing extra damage to perks (which happens when a player enters the zone that a monkey is attacking a perk in)
+* Grenades thrown back by monkeys will no longer damage the player that threw the grenade if they have PHD Flopper

 ### Director
 * Always drops Wunderwaffe regardless of whether or not you have completed the sidequest